Professional Counselor Associate

 Specialties

-Your mind won’t stop spinning, your shoulders are tense, and you’re tired of overthinking everything.
-Expressive arts therapy helps you shift out of your head and into the present moment—through movement, art, and creative exploration that brings more calm and clarity.
+Your mind won’t shut off, your body feels tense, and you’re tired of overthinking everything.
+Expressive arts therapy helps calm anxiety by shifting you out of constant thinking and into grounded, present-moment experience.

 Lisa Headings has not posted any group sessions.